plokhotnyuk/jsoniter-scala/README.md

 ## Goals

-1. **Safety**: validate JSON format, UTF-8 encoding of strings, and mapped values safely with the fail-fast approach and clear reporting, provide configurable limits for suboptimal data structures with safe defaults to be resilient for DoS attacks, generate codecs that create instances of a _fixed_ set of classes during parsing to avoid RCE attacks
+1. **Safety**: validate parsed values safely with the fail-fast approach and clear reporting, provide configurable limits for suboptimal data structures with safe defaults to be resilient for DoS attacks, generate codecs that create instances of a _fixed_ set of classes during parsing to avoid RCE attacks
-2. **Correctness**: parse and serialize numbers without loosing of precision doing half even rounding for too long JSON numbers when they bounded to floats or doubles, do not replace illegally encoded characters of string values by placeholder characters
+2. **Correctness**: support the latest JSON format (RFC-8259), parse and serialize numbers without loosing of precision doing half even rounding for too long JSON numbers when they bounded to floats or doubles, do not replace illegally encoded characters of string values by placeholder characters
 3. **Speed**: do parsing and serialization of JSON directly from UTF-8 bytes to your data structures and back, do it crazily fast without using of run-time reflection, intermediate ASTs, strings or hash maps, with minimum allocations and copying